Robust Bayesian Optimisation with Unbounded Corruptions: Experiments

 \subsection{Hyperparameter Optimisation}

 Next, we evaluate our approach on a hyperparameter optimisation task for training a ResNet classifier \citep{he2015deepresiduallearningimage} on the CIFAR-10 dataset (50,000 training samples, 10,000 validation samples).
 The objective is to maximize validation accuracy by optimizing the ResNet's learning rate and weight decay, subject to an adversary capable of crashing the machine during evaluation.
 These failures are mapped to a negative outlier value at $-2$, and induced with a frequency of $T_{\text{c}} = T^{1/3}$.
 Since the optimal point is unknown, we chose an adversary that greedily chooses to spend its corruption budget as swiftly as possible regardless of the queried set of hyperparameters.
 We define the regret as the difference in accuracy, as a number in the range $[0,1]$, between the current ResNet configuration and the best obtained configuration across all models.
-We run all BO algorithms for 150 steps using the same random seed, and then plot the cumulative regrets in Figure~\ref{fig:cifar}.
-As we can seee, standard BO in this setting is often too conservative, and avoids optimal regions due to the risk of catastrophic failure.
+We run all BO algorithms for 140 steps using the same random seed, then repeat the experiment 10 times across different seeds.
+Figure~\ref{fig:cifar} shows the cumulative regrets of the different BO algorithms where solid lines represent the mean, and shaded regions represent the standard error.
+As we can see, standard BO in this setting is often too conservative, and avoids optimal regions due to the risk of catastrophic failure.
 In contrast, as shown in Figure~\ref{fig:cifar}, outlier-robust methods such as RCGP-based approaches and Diagnosis-GP successfully navigate this challenging scenario.
 By ignoring crashed evaluation runs, they ignore the adversarial impact of the failure mechanism on the underlying performance signal.
 This allows for a more effective exploration of hyperparameter configurations, and demonstrates RCGP's capability for safe optimisation in environments susceptible to failure.